Azure-Samples/nodejs-microservices/docs/workshop.md

 ---
 short_title: Node.js Microservices
 description: Discover the fundamentals of microservices architecture and how to implement it from code to production, using Node.js, Docker and Azure.
+You'll use Express, Fastify, and NestJS to build 3 microservices, and Vite to create the web interface of our application.
 type: workshop
 authors: Yohan Lasorsa
 contacts: '@sinedied'